 Summer is nearly over, and now that we’re in that exciting pause before the coming fall season I have some time to catch up on a few posts I’ve been too busy to work on.
-If you’ve been following my updates here and in my New Images Portfolio you’ll know that most of the height of summer was spent close to home, specifically the Mount Baker Wilderness of the North Cascades.
-Fortunately for me this wilderness is only an hour or two drive from my home, practically in my backyard.
-During the month of August I photographed the following areas accessed via the Mount Baker Highway:
+If you’ve been following my updates you’ll know that most of the height of summer was spent close to home.
+Specifically the Mount Baker Wilderness of the North Cascades.
+Fortunately for me, this wilderness is only an hour or two drive from my home.
+Practically in my backyard.
+During the month of August, I photographed the following areas accessed via the Mount Baker Highway:

 - Church Mountain

 - Hannegan Peak